ko-wun/school-crime/README.md

 #### **Project Goal and Hypothesis**

-> This project aims to analyze the criminal activites at school.
+> This project aims to analyze the criminal activites at school using R.
 > Specifically, it investigates the factors for perception/occurrence of
 > school crimes and whether becoming involved with criminal activities
 > at school, either as an inflictor or a victim, has a significant